carbon-language/carbon-lang/llvm/docs/LangRef.rst

     define void @f() alwaysinline optsize { ... }
     define void @f() optsize { ... }

-``address_safety``
-    This attribute indicates that the address safety analysis is enabled for this function.
 ``alignstack(<n>)``
     This attribute indicates that, when emitting the prologue and epilogue, the backend should forcibly align the stack pointer.